micropython/micropython/docs/rp2/tutorial/intro.rst

 	REPL over UART is disabled by default.

 The MicroPython port for RP2040 does not expose REPL over a UART port by default.
-However this default can bechanged in the ports/rp2/mpconfigport.h source file.To use the REPL over UART first build MicroPython (see section 1.6 for details).
+However this default can bechanged in the ports/rp2/mpconfigport.h source file.
+To use the REPL over UART first build MicroPython (see section 1.6 for details).

 Go ahead and download the MicroPython source and in *ports/rp2/mpconfigport.h* change *MICROPY_HW_ENABLE_UART_REPL* to 1 to enable it.